hjr3/hjr3.github.io/content/2022-10-17-send-udp-messages-in-nodejs-without-dns-lookup.md

 ## `dns.lookup` Is Always Called

-We create a UDP socket and send a message.
-We _can_ use a domain name with `dgram`, but it is bad idea.
+Let us create a simple program to send a message via UDP.
+We _can_ use a domain name with `node:dgram`, but it is bad idea.
 I explain why [here](#addendum-avoid-domain-names).
 Let us assume we have a single IP address instead.

 ```js
 import dgram from 'node:dgram';